TheCulliganMan/sifaka_mapping/README.md

 # Sifaka Mapping

-Reads excel workbooks and converts dms to dd
+Reads excel workbooks and converts dms to dd.